This post may contain affiliate links. Please read our disclosure policy.

 - Serve with dinner rolls or crusty bread, butter, and a side salad if desired.
 A glass of red wine is a great accompaniment to beef stew as well!

 You can forgo browning the stew meat, though it adds more flavor to the stew if you do.
 If you don’t sear your meat, you’ll want to skip using flour, the flour will clump if added straight to the slow cooker.
-Instead, thicken the stew instead use cornstarch and cold water (mix three tablespoons of each well before adding).
-Add at the beginning of the cooking time.
+Instead, thicken the stew instead use cornstarch and cold water.

 Ingredients